MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-unsupervised-learning/includes/1-introduction-to-unsupervised-learning.md

 ![7.1 ClusteringAnimated](../media/7.1_ClusteringAnimated.gif)

-In the example above the model finds four groups in the unlabelled data - commonly referred to as clusters.
+In the example above the model finds four groups in the unlabeled data - commonly referred to as clusters.

 Unsupervised learning is commonly used in science and industry for cluster analysis and anomaly detection.

 ### Cluster analysis

 Cluster analysis is a method of finding groupings, known as clusters, in datasets.
-As the datasets are unlabelled, cluster analysis tries to group similar examples using the examples features.
+As the datasets are unlabeled, cluster analysis tries to group similar examples using the examples features.

 ![7.1 cluster (1)](../media/7.1_cluster__1_.png)